xarzoa/music-downloader/README.md

 ## ps

-- this never ban your spotify account. but there's rate limit on requesting metadata, watch out.
+- this will never ban your spotify account. but there's rate limit on requesting metadata, watch out.
-- if there any bugs, let's talk in discussion.
+- prs are welcome.
 - there maybe too many bugs. i just made this within 3hours :l
-- pull requests are welcomed.
 - enjoy :d
 - forgot to add license, but stealing never makes you programmer *biiiitch*